Hubert Candelario

 Part of the San Felipe ancestral home

-The people of San Felipe participated in the Pueblo Revolt of 1680 but killed no Spaniards or any priests.
+The people of San Felipe participated in the Pueblo Revolt of 1680 but killed no Spaniards nor any priests.
 Governor Otermin returned with troops in 1681 and found San Felipe abandoned as the people had hidden themselves atop nearby Horn Mesa.
 The Spaniards looted and burned the pueblo before returning to Mexico.
-When Don Diego de Vargas came back in 1692, the people chose to surrender and be baptised rather than fight.
+When Don Diego de Vargas came back in 1692, the people chose to surrender and be baptised rather than flee or fight.
 To test the peace they first settled atop nearby Santa Ana Mesa.
-A few years later they descended into the Rio Grande Valley and founded today's pueblo.
+A few years later they descended into the Rio Grande Valley and built the beginnings of today's pueblo.

-San Felipe has always had more arable land than most of the other pueblos and is still known for its agricultural products, although most people commute to work off-pueblo.
+San Felipe has always had more arable land than most of the other pueblos and is still known for its agricultural products, although in modern times, most residents commute off-pueblo to work.
 The long-held isolationism of the San Felipe people has contributed to the loss of many traditional activities, including the making of pottery.
 Most San Felipe potters active today either learned the art on their own or learned from artisans at other pueblos.
 The revival of San Felipe pottery tradition is further complicated by the fact so few people remember where good clay might be found on the pueblo lands.

 100 West San Francisco Street, Santa Fe, New Mexico 87501